remix-run/blues-stack/README.md

 Once you have your site and database running in a single region, you can add more regions by following [Fly's Scaling](https://fly.io/docs/reference/scaling/) and [Multi-region PostgreSQL](https://fly.io/docs/getting-started/multi-region-databases/) docs.

 Make certain to set a `PRIMARY_REGION` environment variable for your app.
-You can use `[env]` config in the `fly.production.toml` to set that to the region you want to use as the primary region for both your app and database.
+You can use `[env]` config in the `fly.toml` to set that to the region you want to use as the primary region for both your app and database.

 #### Testing your app in other regions